greenthegarden/homelab/README.md

 [vaultwarden]: https://github.com/dani-garcia/vaultwarden
 [wud]: https://getwud.github.io/wud/#/

-Underpinning the applications are a number of other services
+Underpinning the applications are a number of other services:

 - [Docker Socket Proxy][dockersocketproxy] - A security-enhanced proxy for the Docker Socket.
 - [Portainer Agent][portaineragent] -  Provide a Portainer Server instance with access to node resources.